 - Change to “Private Mode” in the set of options

 Once you’ve changed this, no one will be able to see your profile information when you visit their profile.
 Instead, you’ll come up as “LinkedIn Member – This person is viewing profiles in private mode”.

 Other than that, nothing changes regarding LinkedIn’s usability.
 You can still search LinkedIn in private mode and people can still visit your profile as usual.

 How Activating LinkedIn Private Mode Impacts Your Profile

 When you have a basic or free LinkedIn account, having it set to private mode also means you won’t be able to see who views your profile.

-However, for premium users with a premium account (which anyone using LinkedIn for B2B lead generation should have), you’ll still get notifications showing you who is a profile visitor and your profile views as normal.
+However, for premium users with a premium account (which anyone using LinkedIn for B2B lead generation or email lead generation should have), you’ll still get notifications showing you who is a profile visitor and your profile views as normal.

-With anonymous browsing, no one will be able to see your private profile characteristics including your name, profile picture, job title, company, or other LinkedIn information – it’s all totally anonymous.
+With anonymous browsing, no one can see your private profile characteristics including your name, profile picture, job title, company, or other LinkedIn information – it’s all totally anonymous.